 When you are not on campus, it can sometimes be problematic to access the library e-resources that are only available to students and staff at University West.

 DOI, Digital Object Identifier (DOI) is used by many publishers and is a permanent address for quoting and linking to electronic documents.

 - http://ezproxy.server.hv.se/login?url= is the URL via our proxy

 - http://dx.doi.org/ is the URL to refer to the DOI number

 - The DOI number, enter the number itself, eg 10.1080 / 03050068.2013.807642 or 10.1109 / ACCESS.2020.2985494 or

 10.1371 / journal.pone.0234916

 A complete DOI link can look like this:

-An alternative is to use the Library Access service, which is an extension that you can install in your browser.
+An alternative is to use the Lean Library service, which is an extension that you can install in your browser.
 It always keeps track of what you as a student or teacher at the university have access to!